-UNHCR Item No 2617.
-A tent.
-UNICEF has a standard for it.
+UNHCR Item No 2617 is a tent.
+The UNICEF has a standard for it.
 Waterproof, rotproof and UV-resistant reinforced plastic tarpaulin designed for long outdoor use in all climates.
 Made of woven HDPE fiber, laminated on both sides with LDPE coating to maintain sheltering capacities for one year.

 Fire retardant is optional.
 The UN loves blue.
 However, near the railway station in Delhi, Makoko in Lagos and Yida in Sudan, blue is not the preferred color for tents.
 It is yellow.
 Sometimes pink.

 For Gannu and many children like him, the storybook is broken.

 Hi!
 I am Amy.
 I am an Editor at The WALLOBOOKS Project.
 I am from Perth, Australia.
 I write on Medium too :)

 The toughest act in what we do is to illustrate as good as the children for whom we make these books.
 This year I am doing a fair amount of drawing myself.
 But about that, some other time!

 People join us from all over the world.
 We have different languages, different backgrounds, different stories amongst us.
 What binds us together is a passion for children, stories and education and this movement to write for the children of the world.

 This month, I liked stories written by -- Holly Jahangiri, Theodore Key, Andy Stonehouse, Lelanie Boulle, Drizia Bolanos, Vicky Prokopi, Roxanna Azimy, Maria Luiza Ferreira de Rezende, Dascha Paylor and Anja Venter.

 Our storybooks need just a sheet of paper.
 Download & Print.